Department of Commerce

 Office of Inspector General Improper Payments Efforts

 The Department’s Office of Inspector General (OIG) keeps the Department accountable for its use of federal funds by conducting audits, evaluations, and investigations of Commerce activities.
 The OIG presents findings of their audits and evaluations to Departmental operating officials and agency heads for their review and comment before they release the information to the public in a final report.
-Included among the various types of audits that the OIG conducts are audits related to fraud, waste and abuse, improper payments, and Recovery Act spending.
+Included among the various types of audits that the OIG conducts are audits related to fraud, waste and abuse, improper payments, and American Recovery and Reinvestment Act of 2009 spending.

 The OIG Hotline: Report Fraud, Waste, Abuse, and Whistleblower Reprisal:

 If you know of fraud, waste, abuse, or mismanagement in Department of Commerce programs and operations, report it to the OIG Hotline.
 This includes alleged/suspected wrongdoing by Department of Commerce employees, contractors, grantees, recipients of financial assistance, and others involved in the Department's programs and operations; and if you suspect that you have been retaliated against for whistleblowing.
-The OIG Fraud, Waste, Abuse, and Whistleblower Reprisal Hotline website is at the following web link: http://www.oig.doc.gov/Pages/Hotline.aspx.
+The OIG’s Report Fraud, Waste, Abuse, and Whistleblower Reprisal Hotline website is located at the following web link: http://www.oig.doc.gov/Pages/Hotline.aspx.